1Corinthians 13:5-6

 put down to one’s account, let my revenues be placed on deposit at the storehouse; I now give orders generally with regard to all payments actually made or credited to the government.

 Logizomai is a picturesque verb to use in this context for in secular Greek it was a bookkeeping term.
 It described making an entry in the account book, calculating or reckoning, as when figuring an entry in a ledger.
 The purpose of the entry is to make a permanent record that can be consulted whenever needed.
 In business that practice is necessary, but in personal matters it is not only unnecessary but harmful.
 Keeping track of things done against us is a sure way to unhappiness—our own and that of those on whom we keep records.
-How are your "ledger" in regard to wrongs you have suffered?
+How is your "ledger" in regard to wrongs you have suffered? (see Eph 4:32 if you need some motivation to forgive!)

 Wrong (suffered) (2556) (kakos) means evil, bad, destructive, damaging, unjust.
 Kakos basically denotes a lack of something so that something is not as it ought to be.
 Morally, kakos describes a person characterized by godlessness.
 It pictures the moral conduct, attitudes and plans of godless men.
 Kakos describes circumstances and conditions that come upon a person and are harmful, evil or injurious.